cianshannon/IMDB-Sentimental-Analysis/README.md

 - Data exploration including checking for missing values and duplicates.
 - Text data cleaning and preprocessing.
-- Conversion of text data into a suitable format for modeling using TF-IDF vectorization.
+- Conversion of text data into a suitable format for modelling using TF-IDF vectorization.
 - Sentiment prediction using a Random Forest Classifier.
 - Evaluation of the model's performance.